About Me

 • worked as a statistical consultant studying and applying various statistical methods to help clients understand their data on a case-by-case basis.

-Currently, I am working with my advisor, Dr. Mandy Hering, to improve multivariate statistical methods for detecting faults (anomalies) in complex processes, with specific applications in water/wastewater treatment.
+For my PhD dissertation with my advisor, Dr. Mandy Hering, I worked to improve multivariate statistical methods for detecting faults (anomalies) in complex processes, with specific applications in water/wastewater treatment.

 • Multivariate statistics